PinePeakDigital/beepad/README.md

 # BeePad 🐝

-BeePad is a local-first, real-time multiplayer plain text note-taking application that puts your privacy and data ownership first while enabling seamless collaboration.
+BeePad is a real-time multiplayer plain text note-taking application that enables seamless collaboration while being resilient to network issues.

 ## Features

 - **📝 Plain Text First**: Focus on your content with a clean, distraction-free plain text editor
-- **🔒 Local-First Architecture**: Your notes are stored locally first, ensuring you always have access to your data
+- **🔄 Connection Resilience**: Keep working during connection issues - changes sync automatically when reconnected
 - **👥 Real-Time Collaboration**: Work together with others in real-time, with changes syncing seamlessly
 - **🎨 User Highlights**: See who made which changes with customizable user colors that fade over time
-- **🔄 Offline Support**: Keep working even without an internet connection - changes sync when you're back online
 - **🔗 Simple URLs**: Access notes with human-readable URLs - just add your preferred name to the URL
 - **🔌 REST API**: Full CRUD operations available through a RESTful API
 - **📦 Embeddable**: Embed any note in your website or application using a simple iframe